 In the top corner of the field veer left to cross the Bluebell Railway on Leamland Bridge.
 Follow the footpath down and round to the right to return to the railway.
 Head north along the embankment for 500m, then cross the track and head north-east along field edges to Horsted Lane.
 Join the Sussex Border Path to head east across two wooded valleys to Chilling Street.

 If you arrived by bus go up the approach road and past Horsted Keynes station6 on the Bluebell Railway7 (or turn left if leaving the station).
 Go past the car park and follow a track all the way up the left-hand side of a large picnic area.

 In the top left-hand corner of the field veer left through a small parking area onto Leamland Bridge, crossing over the railway.
-On the far side turn right and follow the track down to the left.
-At the bottom go over a stile and follow an enclosed path round to the right and then back towards the railway, through a small plantation.
+On the far side turn right onto a track curving down to the left.
+At the bottom follow an enclosed path round to the right and then back towards the railway, through a small plantation.
 Go over a stile and head N along the railway embankment for 500m, with fine views on both sides.

 The path eventually comes to a designated crossing point where you cross the track carefully.
 Continue alongside the railway on the left-hand edge of a field, climbing gently above the track as it goes into a cutting.
 At the top of the field go straight across a farm lane and over a stile onto a fenced path along the edge of a field.
 Continue on a faint grassy path near the right-hand side of two more fields.